murchandamus/bips/bip-update-process.md

 ##### Process BIPs

-A process BIP may change status from _NOMINATED_ to _ACTIVE_ when it achieves rough consensus on the mailing list.
+A process BIP may change status from Nominated to Active when it achieves rough consensus on the mailing list.
 Such a proposal is said to have rough consensus if it has been open to discussion on the development mailing list for at least one month, and no person maintains any unaddressed substantiated objections to it.
 Addressed or obstructive objections may be ignored/overruled by general agreement that they have been sufficiently addressed, but clear reasoning must be given in such circumstances.
-An _ACTIVE_ Process BIP may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.
+An Active Process BIP may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.

 ##### Revisions

-Any changes to a BIP after it has transitioned to _NOMINATED_ or _ACTIVE_ are tracked with date and description in a Change Log section.
+Any changes to a BIP after it has transitioned to Nominated or Active are tracked with date and description in a Change Log section.

 #### Abandoned

-A BIP may be labeled _ABANDONED_ when its champion has stopped working on it, no longer pursues adoption of their complete proposal, or no longer recommends the proposed approach, AND the BIP is not in active use.
+A BIP may be labeled Abandoned when its champion has stopped working on it, no longer pursues adoption of their complete proposal, or no longer recommends the proposed approach, AND the BIP is not in active use.

-BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _ABANDONED_.
+BIP champions may decide on their own to change their BIP’s status from Draft to Abandoned.

-BIPs with the status _NOMINATED_ can be moved to _ABANDONED_ after a champion announces this transition to the Bitcoin Developer Mailing List and is not opposed within 14 days.
-One of the opposers must become the new BIP champion for the BIP to remain _NOMINATED_.
-A BIP can also be transitioned to _ABANDONED_ by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.
+BIPs with the status Nominated can be moved to Abandoned after a champion announces this transition to the Bitcoin Developer Mailing List and is not opposed within 14 days.
+One of the opposers must become the new BIP champion for the BIP to remain Nominated.
+A BIP can also be transitioned to Abandoned by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.

-An BIP may be transitioned from _ACTIVE_ to _ABANDONED_ when it is no longer in active use.
+A BIP may be transitioned from Active to Abandoned when it is no longer in active use.
 Any community member may initiate this transition by announcing it to the mailing list and no objections being raised for four weeks.

 ### Adoption of proposals

 The BIPs repository does not track the sentiment on proposals and does not track the adoption of BIPs beyond whether they are in active use or not.
-It is not intended for BIPs to list additional implementations beyond the reference implementation.[OtherImplementations][] After a BIP is advanced to _NOMINATED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
+It is not intended for BIPs to list additional implementations beyond the reference implementation.[OtherImplementations][] After a BIP is advanced to Nominated, it is up to the Bitcoin community to evaluate, adopt, ignore, or repudiate a BIP.
 Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.

 ### Transferring BIP Ownership

 It occasionally becomes necessary to transfer ownership of BIPs to a new champion.
-In general, we would like to retain the original author as a co-author of the transferred BIP, but that is really up to the original author.
+In general, we would like to retain the original author as a co-author of the transferred BIP, but that is up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the BIP.
 We try to build consensus around